alexmgns/code-gym-dec18-snapshot/README.md

 ## Transformation

-Point: Transform classes based on one class, providing a clear format for transformation application.
+Point: Transform classes based on an abstract Transform class, providing a clear format for transformation application.
 At: ```src/transformation/...```

 ### Available Code Transformations